 $5 ALL YOU CAN EAT DINNER.

 And it’s not like the shitty $5 Chinese buffet in your hometown that’s never worth the day-after shame, regret, and stomachache.
 No, this is fresh, organic, locally grown, handmade all you can eat deliciousness for $5. $5!
 You guys!
 Are you booking your stay yet?!
-(Psst: book here.)
+(Psst: check current prices & availability here.)

 The menu changes every night.
 During our stay at La Serrana we had burrito night, including freshly made tortillas and several heaping, frequently filled bowls of choices to fill your burrito; and Mediterranean night, with kebobs and delicious fresh made hummus.
 We loved that the dinners are all served family style.
 In this case, “family style” roughly translates to “I’m super full, but I’m totally having a fourth serving anyway.”